Skip to content

 Token Economics & Cost

 Tokens are the billing unit.
 Input tokens (prompt) and output tokens (response) are priced separately, with output usually 4–5x more expensive.
-Claude Sonnet 4-class models are around $3/M input, $15/M output; Opus has historically been ~5x Sonnet (verify current pricing on the Anthropic console — pricing has been adjusted multiple times).
+Sonnet 4.6 is around $3/M input, $15/M output; Opus 4.6/4.7 is around $5/M input, $25/M output — about 1.7× Sonnet, a significant convergence from the ~5× Opus/Sonnet gap in the Claude 3 era.
+Verify current pricing on the Anthropic console; it adjusts with model releases.
 Costs add up fast in long agent loops.

 Tokens are taxi meter clicks — input clicks every time you pull up to a stoplight (turn), output clicks while driving.
 Caching is the monthly transit pass — 90% off if you board before the pass expires (5 min).